Overview

 The gap between Bento and Klaviyo for e-commerce is not marginal - it is fundamental.
 Klaviyo's product recommendation engine analyzes purchase history, browsing behavior, and catalog data to insert personalized product suggestions into emails automatically.
 Its abandoned cart flows are pre-optimized based on data from hundreds of thousands of stores.
 Revenue attribution ties every email to actual purchases with precision.

-These features generate measurable revenue for e-commerce businesses.
-Stores running Klaviyo's full automation suite typically attribute 25-40% of their email revenue to automated flows rather than manual campaigns.
-Bento cannot replicate this because it lacks the deep e-commerce data integrations that power these capabilities.
+These features can generate measurable revenue for e-commerce businesses because they are directly tied to shopping behavior.
+Bento cannot replicate the same depth because it lacks the deep e-commerce data integrations that power these capabilities.

 However, if you are not running an e-commerce store, every one of these features is irrelevant.
 SaaS companies, media businesses, and service providers get zero value from product recommendations and cart abandonment flows.
 Paying Klaviyo's premium for features you will never use is a poor allocation of marketing budget.